 Duomo di Milano (Milan Cathedral)

-The looming Duomo, the world's largest Gothic cathedral, presides over the Milanese Piazza that bears its name.
-Its construction began in 1386 and continued sporadically until Napoleon ordered its completion in 1809.
-Its lengthy creation bestowed on it 3,400 statues, 135 spires and 96 gargoyles.
-It is best visited in full sunshine when the interior is illuminated by the colourful mosaic of its stained glass windows.
-The church is a five-aisled cruciform seating 40,000 worshippers.
+One of the world's largest Gothic cathedrals, the Duomo presides over the Milanese Piazza bearing its name.
+Construction began in 1386 and continued sporadically until Napoleon ordered its completion in 1809.
+Its lengthy creation bestowed on it 3,400 statues, 135 spires and 96 gargoyles, as well as a colourful mosaic of stained glass windows.
 The 16th-century marble tomb of Giacomo de Medici lies in the southern transept, and lying buried at its heart is St Charles Borromeo, the cathedral's most important benefactor.
-Every year in May and September a nail from the cross of Christ is displayed to worshippers, retrieved from its resting-place by the bishop who is hoisted to the nivola to reach it.
-Across the piazza, in the Palazzo Reale, is the Museo del Duomo that displays the treasures from the cathedral.
-It also houses the Museo d'Arte Contomporanea, showcasing a collection of Italian Futurist art.
-The cathedral is the centre of Milan, both literally and figuratively, and the square is a wonderful meeting place and landmark - the city's roads radiate out from the square and it makes a glorious starting point for explorations of Milan.
+Every year in May and September, a nail from the cross of Christ is displayed to worshippers, retrieved from its resting-place by the bishop who is hoisted to the nivola to reach it.
+Across the piazza is the Museo del Duomo, displaying the treasures from the cathedral, and the Museo d'Arte Contemporanea, showcasing Italian Futurist art.

 Address: Piazza del Duomo 18